numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 **Description:**

 The figure below shows the proposed datatype hierarchy.
 It should be noted that abstract DTypes are distinct mainly in two ways:

 1. They do not have instances.
-Instantiating an abstract DType has to return a concrete subclass.
+Instantiating an abstract DType has to return a concrete subclass or raise an error (default, and possibly enforced initially).
 2. Unlike concrete DTypes, abstract DTypes can be superclasses, they may also serve like pythons abstract base classes (ABC).
+Likely this would make them instances of pythons ABCMeta (which would probably require an ``DTypeMetaABC`` class though).

 These two rules are identical to the type choices made for example in the Julia language.